rabbitmq/rabbitmq-website/client-libraries/amqp-client-libraries.md

 The RabbitMQ team maintains a set of AMQP 1.0 client libraries [designed and optimized](/blog/2024/08/05/native-amqp#rabbitmq-amqp-10-clients) for RabbitMQ.
 They offer a simple and safe, yet powerful API on top of AMQP 1.0.
-Applications can publish and consume messages with these libraries, as well as manage the server topology.
+Applications can publish and consume messages with these libraries, as well as manage the server topology in a consistent way across programming languages.
 The libraries also offer advanced features like automatic connection and topology recovery, and connection affinity with queues.

 :::note